GSA/digitalgov.gov/content/post/2016-03-03-new-ftc-website-for-identity-theft-victims-offers-personal-recovery-plans.md

 date: 2016-03-03 10:00:13 -0400
 title: 'New FTC Website for Identity Theft Victims Offers Personal Recovery Plans'
 summary: 'Identity theft is a big problem and it takes time and effort to deal with the issues that it causes.
 The Federal Trade Commission (FTC), has a new tool that makes it easier for identity theft victims to recover from identity theft by providing a personal recovery plan.
-No matter what the person&rsquo;s specific identity'
+No matter what the person’sspecific identity'
 authors: [rosario-mendez]
 categories:
   - Content